MSJGohari/Depth-series-forecasting/README.md

 # Depth Series Forecasting

-This repository contains a deep learning framework for forecasting multi-modal well logs from geological depth series.
-The project focuses on robust evaluation and modeling of well log signals, addressing common issues in data imbalance across lithofacies.
+This repository presents a deep learning framework for forecasting multi-modal well logs across geological depth series.
+The project emphasizes robust evaluation and modeling techniques to address challenges such as lithofacies imbalance, limited data availability, and subsurface heterogeneity.

 ## 📘 Overview